d2l-ai/d2l-en/chapter_linear-networks/linear-regression.md

 ### Stochastic Gradient Descent

-Even in cases where we cannot solve the models analytically, it turns out that we can still train models effectively in practice.
+Fortunately, even in cases where we cannot solve the models analytically, we can still often train models effectively in practice.
 Moreover, for many tasks, those difficult-to-optimize models turn out to be so much better that figuring out how to train them ends up being well worth the trouble.